fbpx

 Over-washing a dog

-The next mistake many owners make when grooming a dog is over-washing, which can dry out the oils needed for a healthy skin and coat, so research the ideal grooming schedule for your dog’s breed.
+The next mistake many owners make when grooming a dog is over-washing, which can dry out the oils needed for a healthy skin and coat, so research the ideal grooming schedule for your dog’s breed to avoid one of the most common dog grooming mistakes.

 There are some deodorising and conditioning sprays in the DGG grooming range that you can use on your dog instead.